PRE-PRODUCTION & SHOOT CHECKLIST

 Ask for invoices digitally, rather than in the post - from both crew and suppliers

-If on location, email the waste collector to ask for the waste transfer note (WTN) - the production company is legally responsible for the transfer and disposal of waste from the shoot, and the WTN must be kept on file for 2 years
+If on location, email the waste collector to ask for the waste transfer note (WTN) - the production company is legally responsible for the transfer and disposal of waste from the shoot, and the WTN must be kept on file for 2 years (sometimes waste transfer companies issued statement of these annually)

 Use scrap paper for sticking down receipts